 Mechanics and engineers who love working with your hands and learning about machinery should consider a transportation maintenance job.
 In this role, you’ll be working on trains that operate across the entire state.
 As part of your daily duties, you’ll ensure the trains are in working condition while learning about mechanical and electrical principles from seasoned mechanics.

 Are you drawn to things that are a little old-fashioned?
 Do you know how to make a delicious Old Fashioned (the cocktail)?
 If yes and yes, you’ll be a great fit as a railway bartender!
-There’s a special nostalgic magic to trains, especially when you’re tending bar.
+There’s a special nostalgic magic to working on trains, especially when you’re tending bar.
 The tips are as good as the conversations, and you’ll have plenty of stories of your own after a summer riding the rails.

 Don’t get bogged down by the same summer experience.
 Your college years should be spent learning, yearning for new experiences, and making valuable connections – professional and personal.
 A summer job in Alaska lets you escape the humdrum of your normal summer routine, get hands-on training in your chosen field, and walk away with a lifetime of photos and memories.